Alvarodric/home_automation/README.md

 # Install HomeAssistant in Your phone

 Once HomeAssistant running in the rpi , you will be able to install the app from the playstore in your phone and add it as part of your automations.
-In my case the url will be 192.168.0.17:8123, the phone if in the same WIFI as the rpi, it will detect it automatically
+In my case the url will be 192.168.0.17:8123 (command - 'ifconfig' and look for wlan0 ip).
-If some problem , go to HomeAssistant app and delete all the cache and files and reinstall again
+The phone must be in the same WIFI connection as the rpi, so it can detect it automatically If some problem , go to HomeAssistant app in your android phone and delete all the cache and files and reinstall again